Secondary Headache Red Flags

 💎 Board Pearl

-- GCA: start high-dose prednisone immediately when clinical suspicion is high — do not delay treatment waiting for temporal artery biopsy (remains positive for ≥2 weeks on steroids)
+- GCA: start high-dose prednisone immediately when clinical suspicion is high — never delay treatment for biopsy.
+Temporal artery biopsy generally remains diagnostic for at least 2 weeks (and often longer, up to 4–6 weeks) after steroid initiation

 - Any new headache in a postpartum patient → MRV to rule out CVT before attributing to primary headache